History, tourist information, and nearby accommodation

 When George I came to the throne in 1714 one of the first things he did was to dismiss many of the ministers in the government of his predecessor, Queen Anne.
 One of those dismissed was Anne's Secretary of State, John Erskine, the Earl of Mar.
 The Earl retired to his Deeside estates, seething with anger and a burning sense of injustice.

-He called a gathering of Highland clan chiefs to Braemar, ostensibly for hunting and feasting, but in reality to plan a revolt agains the Hanoverian king.
+He called a gathering of Highland clan chiefs to Braemar, ostensibly for hunting and feasting, but in reality to plan a revolt against the Hanoverian king.
 On 6 September the Earl of Mar raised the Jacobite standard on a small hill at Braemar and proclaimed James VIII and III as the rightful king.
-The abortive Jacobite Rising came to an shuddering halt at Sheriffmuir just 2 months later, and Mar was forced to flee into exile.
+The abortive Jacobite Rising came to a shuddering halt at Sheriffmuir just 2 months later, and Mar was forced to flee into exile.